 When we allow greed and fear to take over our trading, nothing good comes from that.
 Sure market orders get you faster fills but having control over your entry and exit points makes for better trades.

-Limit order vs market order comes down to your trading preference.
-We've seen people in our trade rooms want their orders to fill as quickly as possible.
+It comes down to your trading preference.
+We’ve seen traders who want their orders to fill as quickly as possible.

 You may find you prefer speed to accuracy.
 It’s all a matter of your style, how you trade as well as the type of stocks you trade.